 commented "I wish our crew had stayed with the Zeemanshoop in Ramsgate.
 We would have gone to Dunkirk with the Ramsgate lifeboat.”

-three minesweeping trawlers based
+three minesweeping trawlers.
+During

 At the end of July 1945 the Zeemanshoop